nanvel/blog/2022/10/python3-stdlib.md

 ## shutil

-High level file operations such as file and directory copy, creating and extracting archives.
+High-level file operations, such as file and directory copy, creating and extracting archives.

 ## filecmp